-Leonard was born in Berlin in 1979.
-From 2001 to 2002 he studied philosophy and art history at the Humboldt University in Berlin and from 2002 to 2007 Fine Arts with a focus on drawing, film / video and sound art in the classes of Prof. Paco KnĂ¶ller and Prof. Jean-FranĂ§ois Guiton at the University of the Arts in Bremen.
-From 2007 to 2008 Stephane Leonard was a honour student (MeisterschĂĽler) under Paco KnĂ¶ller.
+Stephane Leonard (born 1979 in Berlin), lives and works in Brandenburg.
+Leonard studied Philosophy and Art History at the Humboldt University of Berlin and Fine Arts with an emphasis on Drawing, Film / Video, and Sound in the classes of Prof. Paco Knöller (master class) and Prof. Jean-François Guiton at the University of the Arts in Bremen.

-In recent years, Leonard made a name for himself not only for his drawings but also as a director for internationally acclaimed music videos.
+In recent years, Leonard made a name for himself not only for his drawings but also as a director of internationally acclaimed music videos.

 Stephane Leonard was born in East-Berlin in 1979.
 His father, an architect with an education from the art school in Berlin Weißensee, introduced him to the Bauhaus school at an early age.
 The interdisciplinary works of the Bauhaus artists have left a deep impression.
 After high school, he went on to study philosophy and art-history and later fine arts at the University of the Arts in Bremen, where his professor Paco Knöller, one of Germany’s most renowned drawings artists, encouraged him to go beyond just paper and canvas.